 How to approach dating after divorce an expensive separation.

 This is where a little imagination and a lot of fortitude come into play.
-First off, you have to begin dating after your divorce to pair up again.
-You have to be able to handle dating again, you don’t just get to hang out at home in front of the TV and have sex, and then wonder why you’re not excited about the woman you have in your bed.
-(News Flash: be careful of that routine.
-That behavior = marriage habits, not courtship.
-And after divorce, while dating, you’re not married.
-So you must start courting again to find a new partner!)
-Dating usually costs money but doesn’t have to be over the top expensive and you don’t have to ask the woman you’re trying to impress to help foot the bill!
+It’s best to actually go on a date instead of hanging out in front of a TV and then having sex.
+Be careful of that routine.
+That behavior is the same as marriage habits, not courtship.
+After a divorce, while dating a new woman, you’re not married.
+So you must start courting again to find a new partner.
+Dating usually costs money but doesn’t have to be over the top expensive and you don’t have to ask the woman you’re trying to impress to help foot the bill.

 How you approach dating after divorce is truly very different than dating as a single man.
-You know that your children deserve a good woman and that means not seeing you all hopped up on sexual hormones hanging out with a sexy partner!
-They will see the distraction (your date) when they want and need your attention.
-They won’t be able to say this to you, they’ll just be feeling the feelings which will show up as a melt down, a temper tantrum; they may not want to visit on your weekends and they’ll sulk.
+You know that your children deserve a good woman.
+But your date will be a distraction when they want and need your attention.
+Your children may or may not be able to say this to you.
+Instead, it will show up as a meltdown or a temper tantrum.
+They may not want to visit on your weekends and they’ll sulk.
 You’ll feel they’re pulling away.

-- Putting your kids first looks like finding them a woman who can step into her own sensitivity and power, able to show up for you and your children.
-You may be afraid that you have to put your kids first and decide to not bring a new woman into your life but then you recognize that you’re lonely and don’t want to be alone.
+Putting your kids first looks like finding them a woman who knows herself and is able to show up for you and your children.
+You may be afraid that you have to put your kids first and decide not to bring a new woman into your life but then you recognize that you’re lonely and don’t want to be alone.
 That’s okay… loneliness gives you a chance to slow down and to figure out your new life while feeling feelings you’ve probably not felt in a long time.
 This period of time is an adjustment and is necessary to go through.
 It won’t last.